Log burners and open fires are a great way to keep warm as well as create a welcoming, cosy atmosphere, but there are risks that come with fires too.

 Keep that chimney clean

-It’s very important that you keep your chimney clean, and most importantly, have it swept before your first fire.
-Get it swept regularly to keep you, your fellow housemates and your property safe.
+Keep your chimney clean, and most importantly, have it swept before your first fire.
+Get it swept regularly to keep you, and your property safe.
 It’s a cost that’s really worth spending.
-You may be wondering how often ‘regularly’ actually is, so we’ve got a few pointers to give you a general idea.
+You may be wondering how often ‘regularly’ actually is, so here are a few pointers to give you a general idea.

 - Wood – every three months.